 Sustainable Transportation Recognition

 The Cleaner and Greener® Sustainable Transportation Program was designed to recognize voluntary efforts and strategies by fleet operators and organizations that actively seek to reduce the emissions from their diesel vehicles and equipment.
-These strategies include the implementation of EPA and CARB verified emission control technologies such as retrofit devices, cleaner fuels, verified idle reduction technologies, verified aerodynamic technologies, certified engine repowers, and/or vehicle or equipment replacement.
+These strategies include the implementation of EPA and CARB verified emission control technologies such as retrofit devices, custom solenoid systems, cleaner fuels, verified idle reduction technologies, verified aerodynamic technologies, certified engine repowers, and/or vehicle or equipment replacement.